devwithmehar/react-tailwindcss-portfolio/README.md

 -   Download file button
 -   Simple and responsive design

-### To Contribute to this project, read the [Contribution Guidlines](https://github.com/realstoman/react-tailwindcss-portfolio/blob/main/CONTRIBUTING.md)
+### To Contribute to this Project

+If you'd like to contribute to this project, please refer to the [Contribution Guidelines](https://github.com/devwithmehar/react-tailwindcss-portfolio/blob/main/CONTRIBUTING.md).

 ## Setup